-For passivity and dissipativity, progress has been made recently in numerous areas.
-While passivity based control has traditionally been applied to electrical circuits, see e.g. Anderson and Vongpanitlerd (1973), and robotic manipulators, see e.g. Spong et al. (2006), recently these approaches have been expanded to chemical processes, where passivity can be used to design robust controllers as in Bao et al. (2003) and Bao and Lee (2007).
-Passivity methods have been used in temperature control in buildings as in Mukherjee et al. (2012), where the transient and steady state control performance can be improved.
-Another application area is in Freidovich et al. (2009) where passivity was used to design stable gaits for walking robots.
+Recent Progress: For passivity and dissipativity, progress has been made recently in numerous areas.
+While passivity based control has traditionally been applied to electrical circuits, see e.g. Anderson and Vongpanitlerd (1973), and robotic manipulators, see e.g. Spong et al. (2006), recently this approach has been expanded to chemical processes, where passivity can be used to design robust controllers as in Bao et al. (2003) and Bao and Lee (2007).
 Passivity has also been used as a design tool for coordination in multi-agent systems in Chopra and Spong (2006b) and Arcak (2007).
-Recently passivity has been used in multi-agent robotic systems with switching topology to maintain connectedness and establish closed-loop stability Franchi et al. (2011), Giordano et al. (2013).
-Other uses of passivity in distributed control systems including network congestion control and collaborative robotic manipulation can be found in Wen (2013).
-While passivity and dissipativity have a long history in stability of large-scale systems (see e.g. Moylan and Hill (1978) or Haddad and Hui (2004)), these methods are still being developed as in Ordez-Hurtado et al. (2013) where the problem of stability in large-scale systems with time-varying interconnections is studied.

 One particular application area that has seen recent growth is in telemanipulation systems where a human user operates a robotic arm remotely and is aided by tactile feedback.
-The use of passivity in this field began with the work in Anderson and Spong (1988) using the wave variable transformation from Fettweis (1986).
+The use of passivity in this field began with the work in Anderson and Spong (1988) using the wave variable transformation in Fettweis (1986).
 This approach was greatly expanded through numerous papers, see e.g. Niemeyer and Slotine (1991, 2004), Stramigioli et al. (2002b), Secchi et al. (2003), Chopra et al. (2008), Hirche and Buss (2012).
 The study of telemanipulation has led to promising approaches for control of passive systems over a network, see e.g. Chopra and Spong (2006a), Kottenstette and Antsaklis (2007b), Kottenstette et al. (2011), and Hirche et al. (2009).

-In switched and hybrid systems, nonlinear control methods from passivity and dissipativity have received attention in recent years.
-Passivity has been considered for continuous time systems in Zefran et al. (2001) and discrete time in Bemporad et al. (2005) and Bemporad et al. (2008) switched systems.
+Another area that has seen much growth in recent years is the study of passivity and dissipativity for switched or hybrid systems.
+Passivity has been considered for continuous time in Zefran et al. (2001) and discrete time in Bemporad et al. (2005) and Bemporad et al. (2008) switched systems.
 These notions were studied for the more general framework of dissipativity for switched systems in continuous time in Zhao and Hill (2008) and discrete time in Liu and Hill (2011).
-The problem of passification of switched systems was studied in Li and Zhao (2013).
 The related notion of passivity indices for switched systems was studied in McCourt and Antsaklis (2010).
-Dissipativity was considered for the more general class of hybrid systems in Teel (2010) and the class of left continuous systems in Haddad and Hui (2009).
+Dissipativity was considered for a class of hybrid systems in Teel (2010) and a class of left continuous systems in Haddad and Hui (2009).